 Robbie Rogers doubts more footballers will announce sexuality

-Former Leeds winger Robbie Rogers believes it is 'impossible' for any footballer to come out as gay.
+Former Leeds United winger Robbie Rogers believes football's prejudice culture means it is 'impossible' for any player to come out as gay.

 The American, who has represented his country at international level on 18 occasions, in February announced his sexuality shortly after quitting the game.

 Justin Fashanu had been the only previous footballer to publicly come out and he hanged himself in 1998.

 Having himself been 'fearful', Rogers thinks football's homophobic environment means no other player will consider making the decision.